alfille/sudoku_count/README.txt

 // Based on Discussion between Kendrick Shaw MD PhD and Paul Alfille MD
 // MIT license 2019
 // by Paul H Alfille
+// More some musing than state of the art

 Basically creates candidate squares (row by row unless no value possible) Then tests 3x3 subsquares